-Nasal Polypectomy is not considered reconstructive and medically necessary in all other indications.
+Nasal Polypectomy is not considered Reconstructive and medically necessary in all other indications.

-Nasal Septal Swell Body (NSB) reduction for the treatment of nasal obstruction is unproven and not medically necessary due to insufficient evidence of safety and/or efficacy.
+Nasal septal swell bodySeptal Swell Body (NSB) reduction for the treatment of nasal obstruction is unproven and not medically necessary due to insufficient evidence of safety and/or efficacy.